I'm a homeschooling mother who works from home in the field of social media marketing.

 Step Two: List Sub-Topics

 Once you've chosen an overall topic, break it down into the smaller chunks of information.
 These chunks or subtopics can be thought of as a day's lesson.
-List all of these on paper or use my lapbook planner page (linked above).
+List all of them on paper.
 Be sure to list your reference material whether it be a book, a website, or a video.

 At this step, you're simply choosing what to study about your topic.